Skip to content

 git clone git@gitlab.com-org1:wireshark/wireshark.git

-(Optional) To sync repositories without verifying, pull.sh updates all repositories in a folder.
-This will cause git conflicts if there are unmerged changes!
+(Optional) To pull all repos in a folder, pull.sh updates everything.
+This will cause conflicts if there are unmerged changes!

 #!/usr/bin/env bash